alliums/melakarta-ragas/README.md

 Yeah, it's a mess, i'm working on it.
 ~

-Check the wiki for future goals github.com/alliums/melakarta-ragas
+Check the [wiki](https://github.com/alliums/melakarta-ragas/wiki) for information about this project and future goals.

 ratios from:
 IJCSI International Journal of Computer Science Issues, Vol. 7, Issue 4, No 7, July 2010